tutv2904/android-onclan-sdk/README_INTEGRATE_PAYMENT.md

-# First you need to update AppotaGameSDK to the lastest version here
+# First you need to update AppotaGameSDK to the latest version here
 https://github.com/appota/android-game-sdk

 # I. Install SDK